| Notes |

 Christian Trout reports that most of his service involved either guarding British and Tory prisoners at Sharpsburg, Hagerstown, and at "The Barracks" in Frederick, MD, or in chasing Tories in Western Maryland and Northern Virginia.

 The following is a transcript of his pension application dated October 6, 1834, and filed before the County Court in Pike County, KY.
 In accordance with the Act of June 7, 1832, he is also subjected to a standard set of questions before the open court.
-As was the writing style of the time, most sentences are run together, punctuation is often lacking, capitalization of words is almost entirely random, and double s's are written as fs (such as in the word "Congrefs").
+Aswas the writing style of the time, most sentences are run together, punctuation is often lacking, capitalization of words is almost entirely random, and double s's are written as fs (such as in the word "Congrefs").
 The court proceedings are recorded by John D. Mims, Clerk of the Pike County Court, and as he listened to Christian's testimony, he frequently switches between the first person of the speaker and second person of the listener as he hurriedly attempts to record the rambling narrative.
 Quite understandably, some words appear to be missing, and some phrases seem incomplete or confused, but are here reported exactly as written.
-It should be recalled that Christian Trout was 81 years old at the time of the application, and he was attmepting to
+It should be recalled that Christian Trout was 81 years old at the time of the application, and he was attmepting to remember names and dates from events some 56 years earlier.
+Hence some name-spellings and dates, quite understandably, are often close, but just a bit off.

 STATE OF KENTUCKY